Kepier power station: Criticism and support

 At a meeting of Durham County Council on 26 July 1944, J.W.
 Foster, chairman of the Finance Committee of the council, spoke in favour of the proposals, claiming they would fulfill the Government's White Paper on Employment Policy, and its policy on the rehabilitation of depressed areas.
 At the outbreak of war, the north of the country had still not fully recovered from the Great Depression of the 1930s, and Foster believed the employment the station's construction and maintenance provided would help prevent a return to those conditions.
 It was also seen that the station would generally improve the supply of electricity for industry.
 He pointed out that the criticism of the scheme was based entirely on assumption that the station would "destroy the Medieval charm of the city", without taking into account the thoughts of the experts who designed the station.
 He also pointed out that the critics made their comments without any suggestion of an alternative, and that their campaign against the scheme had attracted publicity through a BBC broadcast.

 Foster also claimed that if any other feasible site could be found, then it should be used to avoid any violation of the view.
 However, he warned that the interest of the county's economy should be put in front of the concerns of "those ill-informed critics, who view Durham from the railway ... passing from one more fortunate district to another."
 Durham MP Charles Grey later referred to the development as "vital to the well being of the County of Durham".

 British architect Frederick Gibberd published a diagrammatic comparison of Durham Cathedral alongside a power station typical of the design of the time, like the one planned at Kepier.
 This made clear that, although the cathedral was one of the largest in the country, it still would look small next to the projected power station.
 It was argued that as long as the two structures were viewed simultaneously, the visual juxtaposition would be detrimental to the cathedral.
-Somewhat ironically, Gibberd's Didcot Power Station would later be voted the third worst eyesore in Britain in 2003.
+Somewhat ironically, Gibberd's Didcot A power station would later be voted the third worst eyesore in Britain in 2003.
+It was demolished between 2014 and 2020.

 Although geographically located 1 mi north east and 100 ft lower, it was thought that Kepier power station would dominate any view into which it entered and that it would enter into most of the views in the city.
 A Northern Echo reader summarised these ideas in 1944:

 "As the traveller by train approaches Kepier and Durham from the North there would meet his eye in the foreground this vast power station.
 Kepier, a local beauty spot, and the picturesque remains of Kepier Hospital, a building of much historic interest, would be blotted out, the Castle and Cathedral beyond would be dwarfed by an incongruous mass of concrete buildings ill sorting with the landscape."